JorensM/navkeys/README.md

 ##### useClass
 This option is used to select which type of styling the library will use.If you pass `false` to it, `:focus` styling will be used.
 If you pass a string value, then the class with the name of that value will be applied to focused elements.
 See the [Styling section](#styling) for more info.

+##### keys
+This option lets you set custom keys for navigation.
+Should be an object containing the following properties - `up`, `down`, `left`, `right`.
+Each of the properties should be a number representing the keycode for the respective nav direction.

+##### autoElements
+In auto/mixed modes, specifies the selectors that will be added as navigatable elements.
+Should be an array of strings, each of the strings being a CSS selector.

 #### Default options